husarion/panther_ros/panther_lights/README.md

 command: roslaunch panther_bringup bringup.launch user_animations_file:=/user_animations.yaml --wait
 ```

-:warning: **Warning**
+:warning: **Warning**:
 While using docker you will only be able to find packages that are within that docker.
-Only images from packages that were built inside that docker imge can be  found using `$(find my_package)` syntax.
+Only images from packages that were built inside that docker image can be found using `$(find my_package)` syntax.
 Global paths work normally, but will refere to paths inside docker container.

 #### 3. Restart the docker container: